marghepiana/2024-mini/assignment/Readme_Videos&Answers.md

-Question Answers:

-Videos:
+For the three assignments, the original codes provided were overwritten with our modified codes.

 Exercise 1:
-The original code provided was overwritten with our modified code.
 The new values we found were a minimum of 14000 and a maximum of 55000.
 These were approximately the lowest and highest values the photocell read.